choojs/choo-handbook/content/your-first-choo-app/README.md

 The `app.route()` function takes in two arguments, the first being the URL path you want to create (this should be specified as a string), and the second being the template you'd like to show users when they arrive at that path (usually a variable that references the template).

 As this is our first route, we will make it the "index" (or "root") of the entire application.
 We do this by specifying the route as `'/'`.
-This route would be the equivalant of visiting something like `https://choo.io` (the home page).
-Creating a route with the path `/cats` would be the equivalant of visiting `https://choo.io/cats`.
+This route would be the equivalent of visiting something like `https://choo.io` (the home page).
+Creating a route with the path `/cats` would be the equivalent of visiting `https://choo.io/cats`.

 As we change the code in Glitch's editor, our app's window should automatically update itself.
 If you open it, you should see the following: